Policy Learning with Adaptively Collected Data: Regret Lower Bound

 \section{Regret Lower Bound}

-To characterize the fundamental limit of the offline policy learning problem, we establish a lower bound for worst-case regret in this section.
-The lower bound is stated in terms of the Natarajan dimension of a multi-action policy class.
-We start with the definition of the Natarajan dimension.
+To characterize the fundamental limit of the offline policy learning problem, we establish a lower bound for the worst-case expected regret in this section.
+The lower bound is stated in terms of the Natarajan dimension of a multi-action policy class, the definition of which is as follows.

-\begin{definition} Given a $K$-action policy class $\Pi = \{\pi:\calX \mapsto [K]\}$, we say a set of $m$ points $\{x_1,x_2,\ldots,x_m\}$ is shattered by $\Pi$ if there exist two functions $f_{-1}$, $f_1: \{x_1,x_2,\ldots, x_m\} \mapsto [K]$ such that, \begin{enumerate}[label = (\alph*)] \item for any $j\in[m]$, $f_{-1}(x_j) \neq f_1(x_j)$; \item for any $\bmsigma = (\sigma_1, \sigma_2, \ldots, \sigma_m) \in \{\pm 1\}^m$, there exists a policy $\pi \in \Pi$ such that for any $j \in [m]$,
+\begin{definition} Given a $K$-action policy class $\Pi$, we say a set of $m$ points $\{x_1,x_2,\ldots,x_m\}$ is shattered by $\Pi$ if there exist two functions $f_{-1}$, $f_1: \{x_1,x_2,\ldots, x_m\} \mapsto [K]$ such that, \begin{enumerate}[label = (\alph*)] \item for any $j\in[m]$, $f_{-1}(x_j) \neq f_1(x_j)$; \item for any $\bmsigma = (\sigma_1, \sigma_2, \ldots, \sigma_m) \in \{\pm 1\}^m$, there exists a policy $\pi \in \Pi$ such that for any $j \in [m]$,

 \end{enumerate} The Natarajan dimension of $\Pi$ is defined to be the size of the largest set of points that can be shattered by $\Pi$. \end{definition}